cakephp/docs/en/core-libraries/caching.rst

   classes located outside of the conventional locations.
 * Using an object that extends the ``CacheEngine`` class.

+Once a configuration is created you cannot change it.
+Instead you should drop the configuration and re-create it using :php:meth:`Cache::drop()` and :php:meth:`Cache::config()`.

 Other cache related configuration
 ---------------------------------